 - Leave no trace.
 Don’t carve anything on the rocks.
 Take out your trash.
 Let’s keep this place as pristine and natural as possible!

 - Just 10 minutes away (driving), Antelope Canyon is another hotspot for photographers and tourists alike.
-The scenery is unlike you’ve ever imagined.
+The scenery is unreal.

 Have you visited Horseshoe Bend?
 Share your experience in the comment section below.
 We would love to hear your thoughts!